College of Education and Human Development

 • University mentoring throughout the program

-• Tier 2 can complete the program while continuing to work
+• Tier 1 and Tier 2 teachers can complete the program while continuing to work

 Program schedule